Thilo77885/SmartList/README.md

 # SmartList
-SmartList is a online shopping list
+SmartList is an online shopping list platform where you can create lists.
+You can then share these lists with other users, making SmartList especially ideal for shared apartments (WGs) or other groups.